mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 ## Smart Home

-I use [Amazon Echo](https://www.amazon.com/Amazon-Echo-And-Alexa-Devices/b?ie=UTF8&node=9818047011) devices around the house.
+I use [Amazon Echo](https://www.amazon.com/Amazon-Echo-And-Alexa-Devices/b?ie=UTF8&node=9818047011) to devices around the house.
-At night, it's sometimes nice to be able to turn on/off the radio (especially, putting it on a sleep timer) or ask about the weather or other odds and ends without having to get up or use a screen.
+At night, it's sometimes nice to be able to turn on/off the radio (especially, putting it on a sleep timer) or ask about the weather and other odds and ends without having to get up or use a screen.

 ![](https://osf.io/r7x4u/download){:width="100%"}

 I use a bunch of [Meross](http://www.meross.com/) smart plugs, which are cheap and work fine, around the house to control lamps and fans.
 I have an [Awair Glow](https://getawair.com/pages/awair-glow) smart plug, too, but wouldn't strongly recommend it because it's been pretty spotty in terms of reliability lately.
 Again, it's nice being able to turn devices (especially fans, see [Air](#air) and [Good Noise](#good-noise)) on/off without having to get up or use a screen.
-I played around with lots of different control strategies (e.g., weather-based, indoor temperature based, etc.), but recipes I found to be the most useful.
+I played around with lots of different control strategies (e.g., weather-based, indoor temperature based, etc.), but here are the recipes I found to be the most useful:

 * three-part IFTTT `->` Stringify `->` IFTTT recipe for a voice-activated X hour timer for smart devices ([1](https://ifttt.com/applets/WKpCkv9H-if-you-say-alexa-trigger-fans-timer-then-run-a-stringify-flow), [2](https://strngfy.com/s6cDKYye), [3](https://ifttt.com/applets/DtQ7HFgA-if-stringify-flow-named-x-hour-timer-ran-then-turn-off-a-meross-device))
+  * that way, you can save electricity by not running fans all night
 * IFTTT voice-activated trigger, which can control multiple devices at once ([on](https://ifttt.com/applets/ktWbsdjf-if-you-say-alexa-trigger-fans-on-then-turn-on-a-meross-device)/[off](https://ifttt.com/applets/kezbVwFg-if-you-say-alexa-trigger-fans-off-then-turn-off-a-meross-device))
-* turn a device off every day at X am/pm (e.g., to help save energy) ([link](https://ifttt.com/applets/UbsruxQq-if-every-day-at-x-am-then-turn-off-a-meross-device))
+* turn a device off every day at X am/pm (e.g., also to help save energy) ([link](https://ifttt.com/applets/UbsruxQq-if-every-day-at-x-am-then-turn-off-a-meross-device))

-Be aware that smart devices and smart plugs noticeably consume electricity.
+Be aware that smart devices and smart plugs consume noticeable electricity.

 ## Naps